Maghawry99/Tomasulo/README.md

 # Tomasulo’s Algorithm Simulator

 Java implementation of Tomasulo’s algorithm for instruction scheduling and out-of-order execution.
-Built as part of the Computer Architecture course at GUC.
+Built as part of the Microprocessors course at GUC.

 ---